 Special education is the practice of educating students with special educational needs in a way that is designed to address their individual differences and needs.
 A federal law, The Individuals With Disabilities Education Act (IDEA), requires that public schools provide special education (with an Individual Education Plan or IEP) to eligible students, but not every struggling student is eligible.
 Eligibility requires that the student’s school performance be “adversely affected” by a disability in one of 13 specified categories:

-Learning disability is the more specific term that dyslexia falls under.
+Specific learning disability (SLD) is the category that dyslexia and dysgraphia fall under for purposes of public school special education services.
 The Individuals with Disabilities Education Act (IDEA) defines a specific learning disability as “a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell or do mathematical calculations.”
-Under the same act, there are 13 additional categories in which a student is eligible to receive the protections and services promised by this law.
-The 13 categories are as follows: Autism, Deaf-Blindness, Deafness, Emotional Disturbance, Hearing Impairment, Autism, Deaf-Blindness, Deafness, Emotional Disturbance, Hearing Impairment, Intellectual Disability, Multiple Disabilities, Orthopedic Impairment, Other Health Impairments, Specific Learning Disability, Speech or Language Impairment, Traumatic Injury, Visual Impairment.
-Fifty percent of all students who are identified as qualifying for special education have a learning disability.
+SLD is the largest special education category, and an estimated 80% of students with SLD have a reading impairment.1

-Dyslexia is more common than you may think, with 15-20 percent of the school population showing symptoms.
+Dyslexia is more common than you may think, with 15-20% of the school population showing symptoms.
 If your child has not been diagnosed but is showing symptoms, take our dyslexia screener here for free.